takubokudori/windy/README.md

 If you want to use no_std, turn on the no_std feature.

-If no_std feature is on, AString and WString are not available.
+AString and WString are not available when no_std feature is on.

 # License